github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 For information about the secrets and service providers supported by push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

+Push protection has some limitations.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/troubleshooting-secret-scanning-and-push-protection/troubleshooting-secret-scanning#push-protection-limitations)."

 ## How push protection works

 Push protection works: